SophieAu/imperial-splendour-site/data/content/posts/2020-07-01-july-20-developers-blog.md

 - - -

 As already announced iporto9393's [Train your Generals at Schools! -&- Fixed Trait and Ancillary Triggers](https://www.twcenter.net/forums/showthread.php?798721-SUBMOD-Train-your-Generals-at-Schools!-amp-Fixed-Trait-and-Ancillary-Triggers) mod will be added in the next update.
-Among other things ,it adds new followers.
+Among other things, it adds new followers.
 Some followers are created also only for RotR.
 Here are all new followers:

 #### For Admirals: